Skip to Content

 Close up of a woman and a man sitting apart from each other on a couch, each touching their wedding rings.

 Before a couple can file for divorce in North Carolina, they must be physically separated from one another for at least 1 year.
-The stipulation of living separate and apart is generally satisfied when each spouse resides in different households and have no intention of resuming marital relations.
-During this time, some parties elect to create a separation agreement to define how custody, spousal support, and other marital property will be divided prior to filing for divorce.
+The stipulation of living separately and apart is generally satisfied when each spouse resides in a different household and has no intention of resuming marital relations.
+During this time, some parties elect to create a separation agreement to define how custody, spousal support, and other marital property will be divided before filing for divorce.
+It's advisable to start documenting your new living arrangements as proof, which will be beneficial during court proceedings.

-The second step in the divorce process is the filing within your county's Clerk of Court.
-This can be done through our services or on your own and will require a filing fee of approximately $225.
-This will trigger the next step which is "serving" your spouse with the papers.
-Service can be done by your local sheriff, through certified mail, a professional process server, or anyone over the age of 18 who does not have a personal gain in your divorce case.
+The second step in the divorce process is filing with your county's Clerk of Court.
+This can be done through our services or on your own, requiring a filing fee of approximately $225.
+This will trigger the next step, "serving" your spouse with the papers.
+Service can be done by your local sheriff, through certified mail, a professional process server, or anyone over 18 without personal gain in your divorce case.
 If you decide to hire someone to serve your papers, it may cost you an additional $30.
 Search for your county's local court here.
+Consider speaking with your attorney about your situation's most efficient service method.

-Sometimes, a judge may order you and your spouse to attend mediation prior to making your divorce final.
+Sometimes, a judge may order you and your spouse to attend mediation before finalizing your divorce.
 For some couples, mediation can save you the headache that comes with drawn-out divorce processes.
 Battles in court can become costly, lengthy, and public.
-Our highly experienced divorce mediators can help you and your spouse come to an agreement that benefits both sides.
+Our highly experienced divorce mediators can help you and your spouse reach an agreement that benefits both sides.
+This process offers a private and confidential setting and empowers both parties to actively participate in deciding their futures.

-For assets and debts acquired during the marriage, North Carolina is an equitable distribution state.
-This means that the judge will be under the assumption that all property will be divided equally between parties; however, there are certain statutory factors that if present will affect distribution.
-It is also important to note that once a divorce order has been entered, spouses are not eligible to claim rights to equitable distribution, post-separation support, or alimony.
+North Carolina is an equitable distribution state for assets and debts acquired during the marriage.
+This means that the judge will be under the assumption that all property will be divided equally between parties; however, there are certain statutory factors that, if present, will affect distribution.
+It is also important to note that once a divorce order has been entered, spouses cannot claim rights to equitable distribution, post-separation support, or alimony.
 Therefore, it is key to contact an attorney to help in this process.
+Understanding the intricacies of equitable distribution can vastly influence protecting your financial interests, particularly with significant assets in play.

-Once the judge hears both sides of testimony, he or she will make recommendations that are in your best interests.
-Upon the orders established, your divorce decree will be final and you are free to remarry if that is your wish.
+Once the judge hears both sides of the testimony, they will make recommendations in your best interests.
+Once the orders are established, your divorce decree will be final, and you are free to remarry if you wish.
+Preparing your testimony with your attorney is vital to ensure the judge receives a comprehensive picture of your circumstances, supporting the final decree.

 Types of Divorce in North Carolina

-North Carolina divorce law is different than many other states.
+North Carolina's divorce law is different than that of many other states.
 Some states only allow no-fault divorce, while others allow you to choose between a no-fault divorce and a fault-based divorce.
 North Carolina gives you two options: an absolute divorce and a divorce from bed and board.
 It is crucial to understand which type of divorce you should pursue.
+These choices can significantly impact property division, support obligations, and personal relationships post-divorce.

 Absolute Divorce

 This is the most common type of divorce in North Carolina.
 An absolute divorce legally ends your marriage and any related obligations.
-When the judge issues a Decree of Divorce, you are permitted to marry someone else and your marital benefits will end.
+When the judge issues a Decree of Divorce, you can marry someone else, and your marital benefits will end.
 You must have been a resident of North Carolina for at least 6 months before filing for absolute divorce.
 The grounds for an Absolute Divorce are:

 • Separation for one year